Apply for Financial Aid Assistance

 Students are strongly encouraged to file FAFSA applications as early as possible.

 Easy as 1, 2, 3

-- Gather the documents you'll need.
-In certain circumstances, the FAFSA allows a student and/or parent to use information directly from the IRS to complete the financial portion.
+- Gather the documents you’ll need.
+In some circumstances, the FAFSA allows a student and/or parent to use information directly from the IRS to complete the financial portion.
 SFSC highly recommends this option, if available, as it can speed up the application process.

 - Use the FAFSA on the Web worksheet to help you complete the FAFSA.

 - Create a FSA ID/Password.
 This becomes your electronic signature and is used each year to access all of your federal financial aid records.
 Parents of dependent students must apply for their own FSA ID/Password.

 - Complete a FAFSA as soon as possible after Jan.
 1 each year, regardless of the date you begin college.

 - Applications submitted on or before April 15 are given priority consideration for many types of aid.